IBM/stomp/utils/README.md

 ## OPTIONS

-The `run_all.py` script supports both command-line options, and script-modification options.
+The `run_all.py` script supports both command-line options, and in-script options.

-### Command Line Options
+### Command-Line Options

  * `-h` or `--help`: Outputs the usage information.
  * `-s` or `--save-stdout` : Saves the output of each STOMP run into the file.